public-awesome/cw-nfts/contracts/cw721-base/README.md

 There are four main types of extensions:
 * `MintExt`: Add custom onchain metadata to NFTs, NFT Info queries will return this metadata, and you will be able to use it in custom smart contract logic.
-* `InstantiateExt`: Add custom onchain collection metadata, the ContractInfo query will return with the info set here.
+* `CollectionMetadataExt`: Add custom onchain collection metadata, the ContractInfo query will return with the info set here.
 * `ExecuteExt`: For defining custom smart contract methods for your NFT that are in addition to the cw721 spec.
 * `QueryExt`: For defining custom queries.